soxofaan/duviz/README.rst

 How does it work?
 -----------------

-The script ``duviz.py`` launches the UNIX utility ``du`` to gather disk space statistics, parses its output and renders this information in an easily understandable ASCII-art image.
+The script ``duviz.py`` dispatches the heavy work to the UNIX utility ``du`` to gather disk space statistics, parses its output and renders this information in an easily understandable ASCII-art image.

 Installation
 ------------

 Dependencies
 	``duviz.py`` is designed to run on UNIX platforms (like Linux and OS X), where its dependencies (a Python 2.x interpreter and the ``du`` utility) are typically available out of the box, so nothing to do on this front.
+Yay.
+	On Windows you'll be sad probably.

 Run it
 	``duviz.py`` is a standalone script, you can store it and run it from where ever you want.

 Installation
-	To have it easily at your service, without having to remeber the full path: copy or symlink the script to a folder in your ``$PATH``.
+	To have it easily at your service (without having to remember the script's full path): copy or symlink the script to a folder in your ``$PATH``.
+	If you don't know what this means, ask a UNIX guru near you.

 Usage
 -----